aklap/python-crash-course/readme.md

 # Python Crash Course

 This repo contains most of the exercises from [Eric Matthes' Python Crash Course](https://nostarch.com/pythoncrashcourse) all done in Python 3.7.1.
-(I skipped the data viz chapter and most of the Pygal stuff.)
+(Sections I skipped include the data visualization chapter and most of the Pygal projects and some of the outdated API projects.)

-For some of the larger projects, esp. the side projects where you're left without instruction I included demo images and gifs.
-(Hopefully this helps anyone stuck on certain exercises in the book.)
+For some of the larger projects, esp. the side projects where there are specs but no instructions, I also included a readme, demo images, and gifs.
+(Hopefully this helps anyone stuck on certain exercises in the book!)

 ## Notes
-Most of the latter chapters' exercises contain outdated instructions for Django apps, particularly Pygal exercises and APIs, some of the imported django modules and using Whitenoise.
+The latter chapters' exercises contain outdated instructions/resources for Django apps, particularly the Pygal exercises and APIs (fyi: weatherunderground.com doesn't seem to provide historical data in a CSV format, anymore), as well as some of the imported Django modules and Whitenoise.

-For some of the projets the specs wanted more of a CRU rather than a CRUD app.
+For some of the projects the specs wanted more of a CRU rather than a CRUD app.
 I added the ability to delete objects in the database via the app, anyway.

-Learning Log and the Blog projects have their own repos.
+Alien Invasion game, Learning Log and the Blog projects will have their own repos.

 * Ch.
 1-2